retrogradeorbit/pathfind/README.md

 ## Overview

 Supports an arbitrary 2D grid.
-Obstucted cells are seen by calling a passed-in function `passable?` with a tuple containg the x, y coordinate being tested.
+Obstucted cells are seen by constructing a function to pass in, `passable?`, which is called and passed a tuple containg the x, y coordinate being tested.

 A* is called passing in this function, along with start and end coordinate tuple.
 This A* function returns a sequence of positions that represent the parth from start to end.